aeslinger0/sqlsharpener/README.md

     #>

 Right-click on the .tt file and click "Run Custom Tool".
 The generated .cs file will contain a class with functions for all your stored procedures, DTO objects for procedures that return records, and an interface you can used if you use dependency-injection.

+# Usage

+Once the code is generated, your business layer can call it like any other function.
+Here is one example:

+        public int?
+Create(Task task)
+        {
+            int? taskId;
+            storedProcedures.usp_TaskCreate(
+                task.Name,
+                task.Description,
+                task.TaskStatusId,
+                task.Created,
+                task.CreatedBy,
+                task.Updated,
+                task.UpdatedBy,
+                out taskId);
+            return taskId;
+        }

+# Dependency Injection

+If you use a dependency-injection framework such as Ninject, you can use the interface generated.
+For example:

+    public class  DataModule : NinjectModule
+    {
+        public override void Load()
+        {
+            Bind<IStoredProcedures>().To<StoredProcedures>().InSingletonScope();
+        }
+    }